Skip to main content

 Is it safe to buy votes for a baby photo contest?

-It is safe for your account and your entry when delivery is matched to the contest's counting rule and paced across the window, because you never share a login — we only need the public voting URL, and for Facebook-login contests the vote is cast by our own aged accounts.
-On correctly-scoped baby and kids contest orders since 2018 our vote-removal rate is under 2%, and most baby galleries run lighter fraud detection than the major platforms.
-The real limitation is that no provider can override a manual judge, so for a high-stakes contest order a realistic number relative to the leaderboard and pace it, rather than dumping votes at the last minute.
+Safe for your account and entry when delivery is matched to the counting rule and paced across the window.
+We only need the public voting URL — you never share a login.
+For Facebook-login baby contests the vote is cast by our own aged accounts, not yours.
+On correctly-scoped baby and kids contest orders since 2018 our vote-removal rate is low, and most baby galleries run lighter fraud detection than the major social platforms.
+The real limit is that no provider can override a manual judge's decision, so order a realistic number relative to the leaderboard and pace it — never dump votes at the last minute in a contest whose organizer is personally monitoring the gallery.

 Do I need to give you my login or account details?